aspose-total/Aspose.Total-Products/total/en/net/conversion/doc-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to XLSX via C# or Online App" h2="Convert DOC to XLSX via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOC to XLSX  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables you to perform a wide range of document processing tasks.
+With Aspose.Total for .NET, you can convert DOC to XLSX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.

+Firstly, by using Aspose.Words for .NET, you can export DOC to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to XLSX.
+Aspose.Cells for .NET provides a wide range of features that makes it easy to work with Excel spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}